Error-331/code_tests/docs/bible/links.md

 The Name of Jesus - May 27 (For what are you standing for?
 Do not be offended because of Jesus);

 The Local Attraction - May 28 (prepare the way for Jesus);

+Violent Sinners - May 29 (the Law brings the knowledge of sin);